Harvard fencing scandal of 2020: Conspiracy Accusation

 The situation was brought to light on April 1, 2019, when "Harvard was made aware of allegations involving Peter Brand."
 On April 4, 2019, Harvard's Dean of the Faculty of Arts and Sciences publicly released a statement regarding these allegations, revealing that the admissions process involves a vote of approximately 40 committee members and an interview with the student-athlete.

 On July 6, 2019, former athletic director Bob Scalise said in an emailed statement that Harvard had fired Brand due to a violation of their conflict-of-interest policy; "conflict of interest exists when individual commitment to the University may be compromised by personal benefit."

 Both Zhao and Brand denied the allegations against them, saying both sons academically and athletically stood out.
 According to Zhao's attorney, William Weinrub, Zhao did not give anybody money for their acceptance to Harvard.

 This case is separate from the infamous Operation Varsity Blues scandal.
 Zhao and Rick Singer, the driver of the famous scandal, have no connection to one another.
-Although some people have draw parallels to the two situations, as both scandals involved parents bribing somebody to get their children into college, there are several differences between the two cases.
+Although some people have drawn parallels to the two situations, as both scandals involved parents bribing somebody to get their children into college, there are several differences between the two cases.
 For example, both of Zhao's sons had high standardized test scores and had a track record of fencing for many years prior to applying to Harvard.
 Additionally, there was no legal agreement between Zhao and a Harvard University employee which guaranteed that the brothers would be admitted to the university in exchange for financial compensation.